1. Liz started SCA to help protect America’s national parks, but some of her first wilderness experiences occurred in the Canadian North Woods.

 When soliciting support by mail, Liz routinely signed her correspondence E. Sanderson Cushman (reﬂecting her first initial, and middle and maiden names) to avoid any potential bias.
 It was only after Liz met her new benefactors when they realized they’d agreed to a woman’s terms.

 Early on, when she expressed her hope that SCA could be a gateway for women hoping to work in national parks, one male staffer replied “Ha!
-Can you imagine anything more silly that a woman in a ranger hat?”
+Can you imagine anything more silly than a woman in a ranger hat?”
 Thirty years later, in recognition of her extraordinary contributions, the National Park Service named Liz an Honorary Ranger and presented her with her own ranger’s hat, which remains a prized possession to this day.